Skip to Content

 • Amla oil

-Deep conditioning masks can include a wide variety of ingredients that fall into two categories: humectants and emollients.
+Deep conditioning masks can include various ingredients that fall into two categories: humectants and emollients.

 Some of these ingredients include eggs, apple cider vinegar, lemon juice, banana, henna, olive oil, and mayonnaise, to name a few.